commaai/laika/README.md

 In practice observed distances to each satellite will be measured with some offset that is caused by the receiver's clock error.
 This offset also needs to be determined, making it a 4-dimensional trilateration problem.

-Since this problem is generally overdetermined (more than 4 satellites to solve the 4d problem) there is a variety of methods to compute a position estimate from the measurements.
+Since this problem is generally overdetermined (usually more than four satellites to solve a four-dimensional problem), there is a variety of methods to compute an optimized position estimate from the measurements.
-Laika provides a basic [weighted least squares](https://en.wikipedia.org/wiki/Weighted_least_squares) solver for experimental purposes.
+Laika provides a basic [weighted least squares](https://en.wikipedia.org/wiki/Weighted_least_squares) (WLS) optimizer/solver for experimental purposes.
-This is far from optimal due to the dynamic nature of the system Hence, it is necessary to rely of a filter such as a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for improved estimations.
+The given WLS optimizer is part of SciPy.
-However, the above description is over-simplified.
+However, it is necessary to rely of a filter such as a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for improved estimations.

 Getting accurate distance estimates to satellites and the satellite's position from the receiver observations is not trivial.
 This is what we call _processing of the GNSS observables_ and it is this procedure laika is designed for.
 For a concise explanation of most concepts, click [here](https://gssc.esa.int/navipedia/index.php/Main_Page).